Lupus facts and statistics

 A 2016 study published in Nature Reviews Rheumatology found that the average annual direct health care costs of a person with lupus was $33,223.

 The study also determined that the average annual productivity cost (lost hours of economic productivity due to lupus) was between $1,252 and $20,046.

 A Lupus Foundation of America survey found 55 percent of lupus patients reported a complete or partial loss of their income because they no longer are able to work full time due to complications of lupus.
 One in three have been temporarily disabled by the disease, and one in four currently receive disability payments.

 This same survey found that one in four patients receive their health care through a government-sponsored program, such as Medicare or Medicaid.

 list chronic pain as the most difficult aspect of lupus

-is lost annually by each lupus patient in healthcare and lost productivity
+is lost annually by each lupus patient in healthcare costs and lost productivity

 What is the role of genetics in lupus?